vornet/sharp-flow/README.md

 ![Alt text](images/sharpflow_studio.png)

-A node is implemented by inheriting from `NodeBase`, adding handlers, and implmenting the `ExecuteAsync()` method.
+A node is implemented by inheriting from `NodeBase`, adding handlers, and implementing the `ExecuteAsync()` method.

 ```csharp
 public class SearchGoogleNode : NodeBase